leo3tian/dashboard-demo/README.md

 - Live timestamp display: To make sure the client knows how recent their data is, the dashboard shows when the data was last updated and includes a manual reload button that refreshes the table.

 - User warnings: Users that fit a predetermined critera are highlighted and their warnings are labelled (e.g. old password, inactivity).
 This lets admins quickly find out which users are at risk.
+I made these warnings as modular as possible by putting warning-labelling logic in its own method, so that in the future we can create custom warnings or change warming requirements.